ABOUT JULIA

 I have won a few competitions, including The Jenny Lind Competition, Connecticut Concert Opera Competition, and The Marcella Kochanska Sembrich Competition.
 Additionally, I was 2nd prize winner of the Kosciuszko Foundation Competition and the National Federation of Music Clubs Biennial Young Artist Awards, 3rd prize winner of the New Jersey State Opera Competition, as well as a grant recipient from CareerBridges Foundation.

-I currently live in Bratislava, Slovakia with my husband who is a Slovak opera conductor, and I miss my dog, Fifi, who is keeping my Mom company in Florida.
+I currently live in Bratislava, Slovakia with my husband who is a Slovak opera conductor, and I also maintain a residence in Orlando, Florida.

 WANT MY PERSONAL STORY?
 READ ON....